The Income Phaseout & Hidden Tax Guide for High Earners

 |---|---|

-Strategy: For early retirees, managing MAGI to stay below 400% FPL can save $15,000-$30,000+ per year in health insurance costs.
-Strategies include Roth conversions (which add to MAGI) vs. living off Roth withdrawals (which don’t).
+Strategy: For early retirees, managing MAGI to stay below 400% FPL is now critical — going even $1 over the cliff means losing all subsidies, which can cost $15,000-$30,000+ per year.
+Strategies include living off Roth withdrawals (which don’t count as MAGI) and carefully timing Roth conversions.
 See our Healthcare in Early Retirement guide.

 SALT Cap Phase-Up (New for 2026)